A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 4. Get enough rest

-Fatigue is very common after a stroke, and it can make it even harder to concentrate or remember things.
+Fatigue is very common after a stroke.
+It can make it even harder to concentrate or remember things.
 Plan your day so that you balance being busy with taking breaks and resting.
-You're not going to be able to take life at the same pace as you did before, at least not to begin with.
-Take breaks when you need to and make sure you get plenty of sleep at night.
+You’re not going to be able to take life at the same pace as you did before, at least not to begin with.
+Take breaks when you need to and make sure you get good quality sleep at night.
 It will help you to focus if you do.
-Read more about fatigue after a stroke.

-Cognitive problems can take a long time to improve, so if you go back to work too soon you could find it a lot more difficult than if you went back a little later.
-An occupational therapist can give you advice about the best time to go back to work and can also talk to your employer about how they can support you when you do.
-Read more about going back to work after a stroke.
+Cognitive problems can take a long time to improve.
+If you go back to work too soon, you could find it more difficult than if you went back a little later.
+An occupational therapist can give you advice about the best time to go back to work.
+They can also talk to your employer about how they can support you when you do.

 5. Look into aids and equipment